-At 4,800 m in the Andes Peru among Llamas and Alpacas
+At 4,800 m in the Andes of Peru among Llamas and Alpacas

-We have read about a mining strike, a teachers’ strike, a transportation strike as well as clashes with armed groups beyond the anti-government protest.
-As a consequence protests and strikes follow in the entire country.
+We have read about a mining strike, a teachers’ strike, a transportation strike, and clashes with armed groups beyond the anti-government protest.
+As a consequence, riots and strikes follow in the entire country.
 Seemingly, we are now affected too!

 The bus assistant now informs us that our bus company, Bolivia Hop, as one of the only bus companies from Cusco, has decided to do their utmost to get all passengers through to their final destinations in Bolivia.
-This means that they have decided to make a detour of 4 hours up through the Peruvian Andes Mountains in order to reach the Bolivian border from that side.
-We feel lucky since we are told that yesterday all buses without exception had to go all the way back to Puno or even to Cusco due to the blockade!
+That means that they have decided to make a detour of 4 hours up through the Peruvian Andes Mountains to reach the Bolivian border from that side.
+We feel lucky since yesterday all buses, without exception, had to go all the way back to Puno or even to Cusco due to the blockade!

 Surprisingly enough, the detour turns out to be one of our most outstanding experiences in Peru.
 The Andes Mountains are awe-inspiring.
 We are taken to heights and nature we could only have dreamt of.
-The bus is passing through local villages and tiny communities of indigenous Andean people doing everyday chores as selling and buying from each other on the small outdoor market.
+The bus passes through local villages and tiny communities of indigenous Andean people doing everyday chores such as selling and buying from each other on the small outdoor market.

 Crime rate Peru/your country